wastelandsurvivalguide/wastelandsurvivalguide.github.io/blog/2024-5-13-changelog.md

 - Removed Combat Enhancer Updated due to breaking of scripted events.
 - Removed PerkPackPlus due to balance concerns.
 - Removed Clean Pipboy Icons Mod Patches, as it is no longer necessary.
+- Removed BHYSYS Custom INI, as this is no longer necessary with Sweets most recent update.

 ### Additions
 - Added Sweet Keywords.